The Future Simple in English: When and How to Use It

 You can also change the places of the “to be” with the subject to get a yes/no question such as “Are they going to eat dinner?”

 To ask for specific information, you can add a Wh- word at the beginning of the sentence.

 Keep in mind that the positions of the “will” and the subject (or the “to be” and “going to”) doesn’t change when adding a Wh- word to a question.

 How to Form a Negative in the Future Simple Tense

 For negatives in the future simple in English, add the word “not” after the words “will,” “to be” or “going to.”

-My crystal ball is never wrong, you see—I knew you’d master the future simple in English in no time!
+Are you going to review this guide and practice?
+Then you will master the future simple in English in no time!